sanjana5i3/movierecommondationsystem/README.md

 * 👎 Click **“No”** to mark it for improvement

+Sure!
+Here’s your **Future Enhancements** section formatted neatly for GitHub Markdown with proper bullet points:

+---

-🚀 Future Enhancements
+## 🚀 Future Enhancements

-🎯 Personalized Recommendations – Use user profiles and watch history for tailored suggestions 🌐 Genre/Language Filter – Allow filtering movies by genre or language 🔍 Advanced Search – Add a search bar to quickly find any movie 💻 Responsive Design – Optimize the app layout for mobile and tablet devices 🎬 Multiple Trailers & Clips – Show all trailers or clips for a movie
+* 🎯 **Personalized Recommendations** – Use user profiles and watch history for tailored suggestions
+* 🌐 **Genre/Language Filter** – Allow filtering movies by genre or language
+* 🔍 **Advanced Search** – Add a search bar to quickly find any movie
+* 💻 **Responsive Design** – Optimize the app layout for mobile and tablet devices
+* 🎬 **Multiple Trailers & Clips** – Show all trailers or clips for a movie